Observability Robustness under Sensor Failures: a Computational Perspective: Computational Complexity of Problems 1 and 3

-The above result indicates that, there is in general no efficient way to verify whether a given system is $s$-robust observable for a given $s\in {\mathbb N}$ unless $P=NP$.
-This confirms the conjecture implicitly made in \cite{chong2015observability,fawzi2014secure,shoukry2015event} where they tend to think that computing the maximal number of sensor attacks that can be tolerated is computationally intractable (see Section \ref{intro}).
+The above result indicates that, there is in general no efficient way to verify whether a given system is $s$-robust observable for a given $s\in {\mathbb N}$ unless $P=NP$, {even when $C=I_n$}.
+This confirms the conjecture implicitly made in \cite{chong2015observability,fawzi2014secure,shoukry2015event} where they tend to think that computing the maximal number of sensor attacks that can be tolerated is computationally intractable (see Section \ref{intro}). {It is worth noting that an independent work \cite{Mao2019} from the present paper (see \citep[Coro.
+3]{zhang2018arxiv}) also shows it is NP-hard to verify the $s$-robust observability condition, which uses a similar technique but without the dedicated output configuration constraint.
+The dedicated output/input configuration might be common both in theoretical studies and practical implementations \cite{T2016On,Sergio_Pequito_2017_robust,A.Ol2014Minimal}.
+Therefore, it would be desirable to make clear the complexity of Problem 1 even in this case.} Furthermore, with $C=I_n$, removing one sensor corresponds to that {\emph{exactly}} one state variable loses its direct measurements.
+Hence, Theorem \ref{theorem 1} readily leads to the following corollary.

-Notice that in the proof of Theorem \ref{theorem 1}, $C=I_n$ which means that each sensor measures exactly one state variable.
-Theorem \ref{theorem 1} thus indicates that, given $(A,C)$, it is NP-hard to determine the minimal number of state variables that need to be prevented from being directly measured (i.e., the minimal number of nonzero columns of $C$ that need to be removed), such that the resulting system becomes unobservable.